yakivmospan/volley-request-manager/README.md

 Volley Request Manager
 ======================

-- One centralized and reusable model
+ - Easy and reusable interface
  - Possibility to use different queues
  - Background and volley default queues implementations
  - Possibility to create your own queues
  - Factory that will help to create your own queues
  - Callback that handle result in background and deliver result in UI thread
  - Possibility to use default Volley Listeners
-- More of sweet features come soon
+ - Load Images with different Image Loaders
+ - Factory that will help to create your own Image Loader
+ - Possibility to clear Image Loader memory cache

 #####Initialize manager :
 ```java